 This Roasted Tomato Poblano Salsa is reminiscent of the delicious Carlos & Pepe’s salsa recipe — a Mexican restaurant my friends and I used to frequent back in the day.
-Its smoky flavor and fresh ingredients make it superb for chips, tacos, burritos, or to top meats, chicken and fish.*Update on May 15, 2016 — I’ve just learned that a Carlos & Pepe’s exists.
-It’s in Fort Lauderdale, which doesn’t really help me in California — buy if you’re near it, I highly suggest the salsa! 🙂 *
+Its smoky flavor and fresh ingredients make it superb for chips, tacos, burritos, or to top meats, chicken and fish.*Update on May 15, 2016 — I’ve just learned that there is a Carlos & Pepe’s in Fort Lauderdale, which doesn’t really help me in California — buy if you’re near it, I highly suggest the salsa! 🙂 *

 The celebration of my husband’s birthday continues!
 (I think he appreciates all the culinary carrying on, but of course, secretly, it’s for me, too!)

 If you’ve been keeping up with me here, you know my husband’s favorite cuisine is Mexican, and his favorite meal is nachos.

 Today we’re carrying on with this scrumptious roasted poblano salsa which I’ve tried to make as close to the Carlos & Pepe’s salsa recipe as possible.This weekend we’re having a little gathering of his friends for a Mexican “food fest” of sorts.